Insights for Permanent NetSuite professionals

 Paid time off by region

-This total differs from country to country, dependent on a number of factors.
-Employment laws in a specific location is the most obvious reason, but there are often significant differences in PTO on offer within a single country.
-Internal policies, industry standards, and job roles can all impact the amount of time a candidate is entitled to take off—with companies increasingly offering a generous (and sometimes unlimited) entitlement as part of their attraction/retention strategy.
+This varies from country to country, dependent on a number of factors.
+Employment laws in a specific location is the most obvious, but there are often significant differences in PTO on offer within a single country too.
+Internal policies, industry standards, and job roles can all impact the amount of time a candidate is entitled to take off—with companies increasingly seeing a generous (and in some cases unlimited) entitlement as part of their attraction/retention strategy.

 See below for average PTO days by country: